-He is probably most famous for A Vision of the Last Judgement; Milton; The Marriage of Heaven and Hell; Songs of Innocence and The Book of Job.
+He is probably most famous for A Vision of the Last Judgement; Milton; The Marriage of Heaven and Hell; Songs of Innocence and of Experience and The Book of Job.
 He illustrated Dante’s Divine Comedy, and he wrote Jerusalem, which was set to music by the composer Hubert Parry.
 Often sung as a patriotic hymn by the English, it is ironically about dissent and is a criticism of the establishment.

 Despite being critical of the bonds of marriage, he wed Catherine Boucher in 1782.
 That relationship seems to have offered Blake significant security and comfort.
 Practical and supportive, Boucher was his great love.
 Blake taught her to read and write, and she also worked alongside him, coloring his prints and working the printing press.